-In Section~\ref{sec:case-study}, we study our method using GPS data collected by users in Qu\'ebec city (Canada).
-We first show that, empirically, higher traffic density reduces the auto-correlation between the components in~\eqref{eq:speed-sum-cond} while increasing travel time variability (Sec.~\ref{sec:parameter-estimation}), an expected phenomena in empirical travel time.
-Later, we compare our asymptotic route-invariant prediction intervals to our trip-specific intervals to establish empirically that, by including solely the first-order auto-correlation, the trip-specific intervals are approximately half as tight as the asymptotic intervals while attaining theoretical coverage levels; and that adding higher-order auto-correlation terms do not necessarily lead to significantly tighter intervals (Sec~\ref{sec:pool-based-prediction-intervals}).
-Finally, to illustrate points (a)-(d) of the abstract, we compare our trip-specific intervals to competing models in Section.~\ref{sec:comp-altern-models}.
+In Section~\ref{sec:case-study}, we study our method using the Quebec City data.
+We first show that, empirically, higher traffic density reduces the auto-correlation between the variables in~\eqref{eq:speed-sum-cond} while increasing travel time variability (Sec.~\ref{sec:parameter-estimation}), an expected phenomenon in empirical travel time.
+Later, we compare our asymptotic route-invariant prediction intervals to our trip-specific intervals to establish empirically that: 1) by including only the first-order auto-correlation, the trip-specific intervals are approximately half as tight as the asymptotic intervals while attaining theoretical coverage levels; and 2) that adding higher-order auto-correlation terms does not necessarily lead to significantly tighter intervals (Sec~\ref{sec:pool-based-prediction-intervals}).
+Lastly, to illustrate points (a)--(d) of the abstract, we compare our trip-specific intervals to competing models in Section.~\ref{sec:comp-altern-models}.